lart-bangor/research-assistant/docs/source/users/getting-started.rst

 On the app home screen, you will see the list of available tasks in the centre of your app, and a side menu containing several options, some of which are context-dependent.
-For example, the side menu contains options for `discarding attempts <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/discarding-attempts.html>`_, `collecting electronic informed consent <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/collecting-data.html#commencing-data-collection-and-gaining-consent>`_, `unlocking the app <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/collecting-data.html#locking-and-unlocking-the-app>`_, `exporting data <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/exporting-data.html>`_, app settings (1.4.4) and a dialog providing information about the app.
+For example, the side menu contains options for `discarding attempts <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/discarding-attempts.html>`_, `collecting electronic informed consent <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/data-setup.html>`_, `unlocking the app <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/locking-app.html>`_, `exporting data <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/exporting-data.html>`_, `app settings <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/configuration.html#>`_ and a dialog providing information about the app.

 These options are described in the linked sub-sections of the documentation.

-.. // add link to app settings

-.. ask whether they want section numbers along with the title
+..
+NO section numbers